aunetx/gnome-shell-extension-transparent-top-bar/README.md

 # GNOME Shell Extension - Smart transparent topbar

-A GNOME Shell extension that brings back the transparent top bar when free-floating in GNOME Shell.
+A GNOME Shell extension that allows customizing the topbar when free-floating.

-This extension now supports changing opacity and color of topbar, and will maybe support soon changing at least:
+This extension now supports changing:

-- colors transition duration
-- topbar text color
+- topbar background color / opacity
-- topbar text shadow
+- topbar text color / opacity
+- transition duration
+- transition distance

+Between free-floating and non free-floating states :)

 Originally based on zhanghai's [work](https://github.com/zhanghai/gnome-shell-extension-transparent-top-bar); by the way, thanks to him!

+*Note: this extension may contain some bugs, if you find one, please report it!*

 ## Screenshots